Get to know the most commonly used terms:

 Co-applicant or co-debtor - Any additional borrower(s) whose name(s) appear on loan documents and whose income and credit history are used to qualify for a loan.
 Under this arrangement, all parties involved have an obligation to repay the loan.
 For mortgages, the names of applicable co-borrowers also appear on the property's title.

-Consumer Credit Counseling - a not-for-profit organization that offers free services to consumers who are in a precarious economic situation, to help them evaluate and reorganize their resources and obligations, and if possible, establish payment plans with their creditors.
+Consumer Credit Counselling - a not-for-profit organization that offers free services to consumers who are in a precarious economic situation, to help them evaluate and reorganize their resources and obligations, and if possible, establish payment plans with their creditors.

 Fannie Mae (FNMA – Federal National Mortgage Association) and Freddie Mac (FHLMC – Federal Home Loan Mortgage Corporation) - are corporations that are dedicated to purchasing conventional mortgage loans in the secondary market.